 A comforting closure to a an everyday meal that started back then continues to comfort us even today.

-Milk turning into yogurt overnight is an act of magic.
+Milk turning into yogurt overnight is magic.
 There’s so much physics (liquid converts to semi-solid), chemistry (lactose aka milk sugars are broken down into lactic acid) and the obvious biology (bacteria causing fermentation of the milk) all going on in one place.
 And yet, the naked eyes perceive it as just milk turning into yogurt.

 Yogurt making is magic.
 It is definitely science.
 As well as art.
 I say art because, besides science, it takes a little TLC of nurturing hands to set thick yogurt consistently apart from the actual fermentation that happens on its own.
 I’ll tell you why.

 I have seen my mom-in-law make yogurt night after night religiously, a nighttime ritual set in my mind like the yogurt itself.
 It is just one of the many things that she goes about doing effortlessly, never giving it even a passing thought.
 Being the meticulous one that she is in everything she does, she made sure to be mindfully present through each of the steps as if she was in a chemistry lab, executing them to precision.
 Standing vigil to the boiling milk, cooling it in a water bath to the right temperature – not cold, not warm, not room temperature, not tepid, just hot enough to touch, stirring in the right amount of starter and following all of this consistently everyday.

 I had never seen yogurt making given its due diligence this way before.
 Her methods yielded each time and every time a yogurt not mundane, but a treat that each one of us wanted to cut into to get the first spoonful of.
 Many of the tips on this post are what I’ve learnt from closely observing her yogurt making techniques.